-As disclosed in Notes 34 and 35 to the consolidated financial statements, the Group enters into various financial instruments which are required to be carried at fair value.
-Estimation uncertainty is high for those financial instruments where significant valuation inputs are unobservable (i.e. Level 3 instruments) as it involves exercise of judgement and use of assumptions and estimates.
-Due to the related judgement in estimation, this is considered a key audit matter.
+The Group enters into various financial instruments which are required to be carried at fair value as disclosed in Notes 35 and 36.
+This include fair value of financial assets and financial liabilities relating to Level 3 financial instruments.
+Estimation uncertainty is high for these financial instruments where significant valuation inputs are unobservable as it involves judgement on the assumptions and estimates used and therefore, considered a key audit matter.